jin0008/myopia/README.md

 ![myopia_manage_screenshot](https://github.com/user-attachments/assets/a05515e5-b8de-43e9-8fa2-5ef65c2e27e3)

+# How to register my data

+To track axial length in your patients, you have to register as healthcare-professional.

+The first person who register new hospital is a administrator of your hospital or clinic.

+You can designate other person as administrator in My profile page, and you can also grant permission to other person to access the dataset.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.